Allied Bank Limited: 2000–present: Clean-up, Second Privatization, and Growth

-While Sherwani's effective leadership was evident, it is important to note that his tenure from 2004 to 2007 coincided with a period of widespread financial prosperity.
+While Sherwani's effective leadership was evident, his tenure from 2004 to 2007 coincided with a period of widespread financial prosperity.
 He successfully stabilized the bank before 2004, a feat that had eluded his predecessors since 1974, providing a solid foundation for future growth and making the bank ready for sale.

 In October 2007, Sherwani retired as CEO, just before the global and Pakistani financial markets experienced significant turmoil.
 He left Allied Bank with a commendable record, although it would not be his last tenure as the bank's leader.

 Aftab Manzoor succeeded Khalid Sherwani as the CEO of Allied Bank in November 2007, just before the 2008 financial crisis.
 Despite the challenging circumstances, Manzoor managed to grow the bank's profitability by an average of 29.3 percent per year, reaching Rs7.7 billion ($92.6 million) by mid-2010.
 Manzoor's success was attributed to his prudent approach to asset expansion, maintaining the non-performing loan ratio below 7.4 percent throughout his tenure and not exceeding 8.2 percent even a year after his departure.
 The loan book's growth, at an annualized average rate of 14.1 percent, matched the average inflation rate of 14.2 percent per year.

 In May 2010, Manzoor decided to leave Allied Bank in May 2010 for undisclosed reasons and Khalid Sherwani was reappointed as the CEO.

 In December 2014, the Government of Pakistan sold-off its remaining 11.5 percent stake in ABL for PKR 14.4 billion.
 The deal was sealed-off at a strike price of Rs.
 110 per share for the remaining 131.3 million shares of the government.

 In September 2018, ABL opened its Shariah-compliant Aitebar Islamic banking service through its 117 dedicated Islamic banking branches network across 53 major cities of Pakistan.
 Islamic account holders can also make deposits into and withdrawals from their accounts at Islamic windows in conventional branches.

 In 2020 Allied Bank was named in the FinCEN money laundering leak, published by Buzzfeed News and the International Consortium of Investigative Journalists (ICIJ).
 It had twelve suspicious transactions flagged in the years 2011 and 2012.